ElSicarius/SuperTruder/README.md

 `python3 supertruder.py -p database/3digits.txt --threads 15 -f 200 -u "https://example.com/id=§" `

 - fuzz anything in the url & output only the results:
-`python3 supertruder.py -p database/3digits.txt --threads 15 -f 200 -u "https://example.com/id=§" -q `
+`python3 supertruder.py -p database/3digits.txt --threads 15 -f 200 -u "https://example.com/id=§" -v 1 `

+- fuzz anything in the url but preprocess your payload list with a **tamper** script that will force urlencoding:
+`python3 supertruder.py -p database/3digits.txt --threads 15 -f 200 -u "https://example.com/id=§" --tamper urlEncode`

+- fuzz anything in the url but preprocess your payload list with a **tamper** script that will force base 64 encoding:
+`python3 supertruder.py -p database/3digits.txt --threads 15 -f 200 -u "https://example.com/id=§" --tamper base64`

 - fuzz anything in the url but use a pattern (regex) to generate your payload list:
-`python3 supertruder.py -R "[\d]{3}" -u "https://test.site/index.php?id=§" --threads 15 -f 200`
+`python3 supertruder.py -R "\d{3}" -u "https://test.site/index.php?id=§" --threads 15 -f 200`

-- Fuzz anything in the url with a distant payload file:
+- Fuzz anything in the url with a distant payload file and remove all 50x responses:
 `python3 supertruder.py -u "https://google.fr/§" -P https://raw.githubusercontent.com/danielmiessler/SecLists/master/Fuzzing/1-4_all_letters_a-z.txt --threads 20 -f n50x`

 - Fuzz anything in the POST data, and don't select 404 & 302 responses: